dliptai/gh2slurm/README.md

 The broker relies on:
 - `gh_setup` function: validates environment, generates a GitHub App JWT, exchanges it for an installation access token via the `gh-token` (or `gh-token-bash` fallback) CLI
-- `GH_EXPORT_LIST`: a comma-separated list of env vars that gets forwarded to child Slurm jobs so they can generate their own tokens
+- `GH_EXPORT_LIST`: a comma-separated list of env vars that gets forwarded to child Slurm jobs so they can generate their own tokens — necessary because installation tokens expire (~1hr) and a child job may easily outlive the token the broker started with

 ### 3. Workflow (`example_workflow/example_workflow.sh`)